cody-why/co-orm/readme.md

 ## `#[derive(Crud)]`

-generate method: get, get_by, query, query_by, update, delete, insert, insert_all.
+generate method: get, get_by, query, query_by, update, delete, insert, insert_all, query_page_by

 ### attributes: